How To Update And Delete WordPress Plugins

 Warning

-Always create a full back up of your WordPress site before installing, upgrading or deleting plugins, in case something goes wrong and you need to recover data or restore your site.
+Always create a full back up of your site before installing, upgrading or deleting plugins, in case something goes wrong and you need to recover data or reinstall your site.

-How To Automatically Upgrade And Delete WordPress Plugins Safely In The Dashboard
+How To Automatically Upgrade And Delete Plugins Safely

-In the Plugins area, find the plugin you want to remove and make sure it is inactive.
+In the Plugins area, locate the plugin you want to delete and make sure it is inactive.

-Hint: Inactive plugins are listed in a different background color than active plugins and show an “Activate” link below the plugin name …
+Hint: Inactive plugins use a different background color than active plugins and display an “Activate” link below the plugin name …

-If the plugin is active, then click on Deactivate before continuing …
+If the plugin is active, then click on Deactivate before proceeding with your plugin deletion …

 Click Delete

-If you need to review a list of all the files that will be deleted before going ahead, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …
+If you want to review a list of all the files that will be deleted before going ahead, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …

-How To Automatically Update And Delete Plugins Safely In WordPress
+How To Upgrade And Delete Plugins Safely From Your WordPress Admin Dashboard

 You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be cleared.